A selector is a text string at the beginning of your DKIM TXT or CNAME record host/name used to identify or point to a specific DKIM public key.

 selector._domainkey.example.com

-DKIM selectors are specific to each mail provider or marketing platform and set up by domain owners to enable DKIM authentication.
+DKIM selectors are specific to each mailbox and email service provider and set up by domain owners to enable DKIM authentication.

 Provider | DKIM Selector |